Category Blog

 What advice do you have for someone who’s aspiring to become a music supervisor?

 There are two sides to the job.
 Creatively, I would say that understanding filmmaking, and the specific needs of the characters are really critical.
 The dialogue tells the story, and the music needs to get under the surface, and emphasize the core reason the scene is happening.
 It also needs to solve any number of problems in the edit, like story point clarity, environment changes, time shifts, character relationships, etc. So, knowing a lot of music is great, but understanding the filmmaking process, and how to make the story and the characters come to life is the art of music supervision.
+For those looking to become a music supervisor, this understanding is essential.

 Administratively, the music supervisor plays a huge role as well.
 Organization and people skills are critical.
 You’ve got music that needs to be 100% clear for airing on TV, and a very short time to make it happen.
 Building great relationships with labels and publishers, time management, and back up plans are the essential survival tools!